Public Comments for 01/29/2021 Courts of Justice - Criminal Subcommittee

 VSC NAACP Strongly support both 2167 and 2163

-HB2194 - Communicating threats of death or bodily injury to a person with intent to intimidate; penalty.
+HB2194 - Communicating threats of death or bodily injury to a person with intent to intimidate; penalties.

-HB2263 - Death penalty; abolition of current penalty.
+HB2263 - Death penalty; abolition of current penalty, repeals certain provisions.

 I am Rev. LaKeisha Cook writing on behalf of the Virginia Interfaith Center which represents over 20,000 people of faith from across the Commonwealth.
 As people of faith, we believe in human dignity and redemption.
 We believe it is time for Virginia to end a policy that has a clear history of racial oppression and change the conversation to addressing how we can help those harmed by violence and how we can prevent violence more effectively.
 Virginia’s death penalty is rooted in racial oppression.
 In the beginning of the 20th Century, lawmakers updated the Commonwealth’s constitution to encourage an increase in state-sanctioned executions against Black residents as a way of enforcing Jim Crow and preserving the “social order.”
 Lynchings of Black people had become so commonplace that lawmakers felt they had to wrestle the noose out of the hands of the lynch mob by reassuring them that the state would take on the responsibility of carrying out executions.
 Between 1901 and 1981, the Commonwealth executed 258 Black people for a wide variety of offenses, including armed robbery and attempted rape.
 During this time, nearly six times more Black people were executed than white people, and no white person was executed for any crime other than murder.
 More than a century later, race continues to influence every aspect of capital cases, from charging decisions and jury selection to sentencing.
 We strongly believe it is time to abolish this policy.